 Secondly, Love is in the Air or Flower Thrower, another masterpiece on a wall on the side of a garage in Jerusalem on the main road to Bethlehem.
 It is next to the famous, hated wall.
 The artwork refers to the idea of throwing something other than bombs might result in peace.

 Then, the graffiti in Dover put a light on Brexit, showing a man destroying a star on the European Union flag.
 When Brexit was about to become a reality, someone painted over the stencil work.
-Banksy is said to have planned to update the mural with a fallen flag on Brexit day.
+Banksy said that he had planned to update the mural with a fallen flag on Brexit day, but someone did an even better job.

 Maybe we will never have a real “ultimate” guide: the artworks are too numerous, and the artist is still active.
 But many are happy with that: they are now just waiting for Banksy’s next original.
 In the meanwhile, some reading material about graffiti and street art would help.

 - Banksy, Gary Shove, Patrick Potter, Lee Crutchley.
 You are an acceptable level of threat and if you were not you would know about it.
-Great Britain, Carpet Bombing Culture, Tenth Edition, 2019.
+Great Britain, Carpet Bombing Culture, 10th Edition, 2019.

 Read more about Banksy: